faust64/highwaytohell/README.md

 FIXME: dont res.send.(errorcode) if req.sessions.userid: instead render a
        common template

 FIXME: error & confirmation pages back links & labels

 ## CLI

 Having deployed an API gateway, a sample API client can be found in `samples.d/butters`.
-Install it where you would be able to execute it - debian packaging currently installs it as `/usr/bin/butter`.
+Debian packaging would install it as `/usr/bin/butter`.

 That client assumes you have a valid API token.
-This may be created via the apiGW web UI - or by inserting a user in your Cassandra keyspace - refer to ./db/cassandra.test for a concrete sample - you do not necessarily need the account record in Cassandra to involve a valid email address or passphrase...
+This may be created via the apiGW web UI - or by inserting a user in your Cassandra keyspace - refer to `./db/cassandra.test` for a concrete sample - you do not necessarily need the account record in Cassandra to involve a valid email address or passphrase...

 Token and endpoint configuration should be defined in your `~/.butters.cfg`.
+Use `samples.d/butters.cfg.sample` (or
-Use `samples.d/butters.cfg.sample` configuring your token, user ID, gateway address and proto.
+`/usr/share/doc/highwaytohell/butters.cfg.sample`) configuring your token, user ID, gateway address, port and proto.

 ```
 $ butters -h